-I was working at a historical telegraph station in Alice Springs, Australia, selling souvenirs and passes to the station, and my Canadian accent was a good conversation starter with the tourists who came through.
 When I told one lady I was from Canada, she wanted to know where in Canada.
-I mentioned the city and she got excited, saying she was from a small town near there – in fact, the same small town that I grew up in.
+I mentioned the city and she got excited, saying she was from a small town near there – in fact, the same small town I’d grown up in.
 We couldn’t believe that we were standing halfway around the world talking to someone from “home.”
 Sure, our “small town” has 10,000 people and we’d never met each other before, but we had that connection and the world felt a bit smaller.

 It was a small thing, just a coincidence.
 But at a time when I was lonely and feeling far away from friends and family, that brief encounter made my day.
 I smiled whenever I thought about the lady from my hometown.
 I never saw her again, and maybe she doesn’t even remember the Canadian girl working at the tourist shop.
 But we never know how we affect the people around us.